publicissapient-france/selma/README.md

 * Generate code for mapping bean to bean matching fields to fields ** Support for nested bean
 ** Bean should respect Java property convention
-* Custom field name to field name mapping
+* Custom field to (embedded)field name mapping
 * Maps Enum using identical values with default value
 * Maps Collection any to any
 * Maps Map any to any
-* Use strict memory duplication for all fields
+* Use strict memory duplication for all fields except immutables
 * Support for SourcedBeans to instantiate beans is out of the box
 * Support Type to Type custom mapping using custom mapping methods
 * Gives full feedback at compilation time
-* Break build when mapping does not work Say good bye to mapping errors in production
+* Break build when mapping does not work Say good bye to mapping errors in production *

 ## Usage